minio/docs/source/operations/install-deploy-manage/deploy-operator-kustomize.rst

 * An existing Kubernetes cluster, v1.21 or later.
 * The ``kubectl`` CLI tool on your local host, the same version as the cluster.
-* `Docker <https://docker.com>`__ version something or greater.
+* `Docker <https://docker.com>`__ for your platform.
 * Access to run ``kubectl`` commands on the cluster from your local host.

-For more about Operator installation requirements, including supported Kubernetes versions and TLS certificates, see the :ref:`Operator deployment prerequisites <minio-operator-prerequisites>`.
+For more about Operator installation requirements, including TLS certificates, see the :ref:`Operator deployment prerequisites <minio-operator-prerequisites>`.

 This procedure assumes familiarity with the referenced Kubernetes concepts and utilities.
 While this documentation may provide guidance for configuring or deploying Kubernetes-related resources on a best-effort basis, it is not a replacement for the official :kube-docs:`Kubernetes Documentation <>`.